Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 Once a couple makes a commitment to be in this relationship they need to treasure what they have; once they’ve settled into some kind of routine many people focus on what’s wrong with their partner and their relationship.
 It is much better if they could focus on what is working and what they truly admire and respect about their partner.
 No matter how busy your life gets you have to take time to nurture your partner and your relationship.
 You must remember all the things about your partner that you hold dear—that made you fall in love with them in the first place.

 To cherish is to treat your partner gently and tenderly and not ever taking him or her for granted.
-It is being grateful and counting your blessings regularly for what this person and relationship brings to you.
+It is being grateful and counting your blessings regularly for what this person and relationship bring to you.

 ‘David Viscott tells us: Relationships seldom die because they suddenly have no life left in them.
 They wither slowly, either because people do not understand how much or what kind of upkeep, time, work, love & caring they require or because people are too lazy or afraid to try.
 A relationship is a living thing.
 It needs & benefits from the same attention to detail that an artist lavishes on his art.’ ~ Leo Buscaglia, Loving Each Other

 I read somewhere that the average couple spends 12 minutes a day with their partner—12 minutes!
 And you expect that the relationship is going to flourish on 12 minutes a day of attention?
-That’s the amount of the time in a given day to nurture the most important relationship of your life?
+That’s the amount of time in a given day to nurture the most important relationship of your life?

 The longest relationship I’ve ever had was not quite five years.
 Because I don’t have any experience in ‘lasting relationships,’ I asked for some input from friends in relationships that have lasted twenty years or longer.